NexTre-dev/alphaver/resources/ost_2/sunrise-at-denmark.md

 # Sunrise at Denmark
 > aka: `6-Sunrise at Denmark.ogg`

+File comment:
+> Composer's Note: "With powerful slowness"...What a great quote.
+It really fit the event.

 <a href="./audio/6-Sunrise at Denmark.ogg" target="_blank">🔊 You can take a listen here.</a>

 ## Spectrogram